dongweiming/open-github-links-in-ide/README.md

 - The extension and the pages using it will be automatically reloaded when you modify the source code

 ## Changelog

+### Version 1.2.4 - May 11,2025

+- Fix bug: Support the latest scheme of idea

 ### Version 1.2.3 - September 23,2023